A storyteller’s journey

 Approach to Storytelling

-This style of storytelling values connection rather than theatre, and sees storytelling very much as a hearthside art and common birthright.
+This tradition values connection over theatre — storytelling as a hearthside art and a common birthright.

 Highland Folk Ways

-A fusion of outdoor learning, ‘8 shields’ mentoring, foraging, craft and wild wandering ensure that the living world is prominent in my storytelling practice.
+Years of outdoor learning, foraging, and wild wandering have made the living world a constant presence in my practice.

 Nature Culture